-- Efficient detection of neutrons in the energy range from 1 MeV to about 20 MeV. - Superior neutron- $\gamma$ discrimination, which allows the detectors to be used in an environment with a high $\gamma$ -ray background, and high count-rate capability. - Sufficient granularity of the array to minimise the crosstalk of neutrons. - Modular design, which allows for a placement of the detectors in different geometries around the target, optimising neutron detection efficiency and/or neutron energy resolution. - Advanced digital front-end electronics, which is fully compatibility with the AGATA electronics and data acquisition system.
+- Efficient detection of neutrons in the energy range from 1 MeV to about 20 MeV. - Superior neutron- γ discrimination, which allows the detectors to be used in an environment with a high γ -ray background, and high count-rate capability. - Sufficient granularity of the array to maximise the detection efficiency for neutron multiplicities larger than one. - Modular design, which allows for a placement of the detectors in different geometries around the target, optimising neutron detection efficiency and/or neutron energy resolution. - Advanced digital front-end electronics, which is fully compatibility with the AGATA electronics and data acquisition system.